 The weeks are flying by like CRAZY!
-I am dropping in to share this awesome piece of IKEA HACK with you all today as part of the One Room Challenge.
+I am dropping in to share this excellent piece of IKEA HACK with you all today as part of the One Room Challenge.
 What did I think when I signed up for this challenge again…??
 I must say that I have a problem.
-I am constantly racing with time and time sensitive projects.
+I am continually racing with time and time-sensitive projects.
 Sometimes I even wonder how is my hub can put up with my craziness.?
 Seriously.

 If you are new here and would wonder what a One Room Challenge is, here is a quicky: Linda from Calling it Home hosts this fun event twice a year; In the spring and the fall.
-There are awesome designers who participate and also awesome bloggers ( like me :-)) who are linking participants.
+There are fantastic designers who participate and also awesome bloggers ( like me :-)) who are linking participants.
 We pick a room, and we’d makeover the room in 6 weeks.
-Well, really in 5 weeks as the 6th week is reveal time.
+Well, really in 5 weeks as the 6th week will be reveal time.

 So I am working on my living room makeover.
 I pictured a sweet, boho chic modern room in my head.
 Hmm.
 Lots of goodness!
 Last week I shared my dramatic stenciled wall that turned too cool!

 I spied a very cool looking TV stand at IKEA, but I wasn’t crazy about the price tag.
 I overspent my budget on the leather sofa ( Shhh….I will be sharing it soon) so buying a $400 TV stand was not an option!
 Every IKEA has an AS-IS section, did you know?
 It usually is my very first stop at IKEA anytime I get to visit there.
 IKEA is about an hour drive from where I live, so I don’t get to go often.

 I was lucky to find this shelf unit ( BESTA) that was sitting on the floor in the AS-IS section, for $29.
 And then my brains started spinning, and I thought I could totally make a similar TV stand to the one I loved from IKEA if I added legs and doors to it.